 A consummate artist, Rudy is also known as an inspiring teacher having taught creative writing at the University of Alberta for 25 years.
 He is also an active and passionate advocate for other writers.
-Nearly 30 years ago he founded the Writers Guild of Alberta and helped to create the Alberta Foundation for Literary Arts.
+In the 1980s he founded the Writers Guild of Alberta and helped to create the Alberta Foundation for Literary Arts.

 Rudy Wiebe’s contribution to literature and to Alberta is an inspiration to others.
 “He is known internationally for his significant body of work,” said the jury.
 It is fitting that he should be recognized in his own province with a Lieutnenat Governor’s Distinguished Artist Award.